jlookup/dynamic-registry/readme.md

 **Note:** for thoroughness the registration search is **recursive**; it evaluates all classes in all python modules in the given directory, and could be slow.

 By default, at init the registry will call `register_directory()` on the directory where the parent class is located.
 You can override this by passing `register_parent_directory=False` when creating the registry.
 In our example, any child classes defined in the `characters` dir will be registered automatically.
 That includes subclasses located in the same module as the parent class.

+If you have a pointer to a specific subclass you can pass it to `register_attribute()` to add it to the registry.
+This kind of defeats the purpose of Dynamic Registry, but it already exists for internal usage so it's available if there's a use case.

+    if 'archer' in player.unlocked_characters:
+        from premium_characters.archer import Archer
+        character_registry.register_attribute(Archer)

 ### Referencing Objects in the Registry